Rodent: Classification

-The order Rodentia may be divided into suborders, infraorders, superfamilies and families.
+The order Rodentia may be divided into suborders, infraorders, superfamilies, and families.
 There is a great deal of parallelism and convergence among rodents caused by the fact that they have tended to evolve to fill largely similar niches.
-This parallel evolution includes not only the structure of the teeth, but also the infraorbital region of the skull (below the eye socket) and makes classification difficult as similar traits may not be due to common ancestry.
-Brandt (1855) was the first to propose dividing Rodentia into three suborders, Sciuromorpha, Hystricomorpha and Myomorpha, based on the development of certain muscles in the jaw and this system was widely accepted.
-Schlosser (1884) performed a comprehensive review of rodent fossils, mainly using the cheek teeth, and found that they fitted into the classical system, but Tullborg (1899) proposed just two sub-orders, Sciurognathi and Hystricognathi.
-These were based on the degree of inflection of the lower jaw and were to be further subdivided into Sciuromorpha, Myomorpha, Hystricomorpha and Bathyergomorpha.
+This parallel evolution includes not only the structure of the teeth but also the infraorbital region of the skull (below the eye socket) and makes classification difficult as similar traits may not be due to common ancestry.
+Brandt (1855) was the first to propose dividing Rodentia into three suborders, Sciuromorpha, Hystricomorpha, and Myomorpha, based on the development of certain muscles in the jaw, and this system was widely accepted.
+Schlosser (1884) performed a comprehensive review of rodent fossils, mainly using the cheek teeth, and found that they fit into the classical system, but Tullborg (1899) proposed just two sub-orders, Sciurognathi and Hystricognathi.
+These were based on the degree of inflection of the lower jaw and were to be further subdivided into Sciuromorpha, Myomorpha, Hystricomorpha, and Bathyergomorpha.
 Matthew (1910) created a phylogenetic tree of New World rodents but did not include the more problematic Old World species.
-Further attempts at classification continued without agreement, with some authors adopting the classical three suborder system and others Tullborg's two suborders.
+Further attempts at classification continued without agreement, with some authors adopting the classical three-suborder system and others Tullborg's two suborders.

-These disagreements remain unresolved, nor have molecular studies fully resolved the situation though they have confirmed the monophyly of the group and that the clade has descended from a common Paleocene ancestor.
-Carleton and Musser (2005) in Mammal Species of the World have provisionally adopted a five suborder system: Sciuromorpha, Castorimorpha, Myomorpha, Anomaluromorpha, and Hystricomorpha.
-As of 2021 the American Society of Mammalogists recognizes 34 recent families containing more than 481 genera and 2277 species.
+These disagreements remain unresolved, nor have molecular studies fully resolved the situation, though they have confirmed the monophyly of the group and that the clade has descended from a common Paleocene ancestor.
+Carleton and Musser (2005) in Mammal Species of the World have provisionally adopted a five-suborder system: Sciuromorpha, Castorimorpha, Myomorpha, Anomaluromorpha, and Hystricomorpha.
+As of 2021, the American Society of Mammalogists recognizes 34 recent families containing more than 481 genera and 2277 species.